FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd February 2021.md

 sightlines when entering the Square from Nash’s Lane which pose a serious Health and Safety

 risk.
-He also referred to the pedestrian/vehicular conflict at this junction which endangers--- 3
+He also referred to the pedestrian/vehicular conflict at this junction which endangers
+---
+3

 public safety.
 He stated that as this matter is a Reserved Function of the Council, approval